 It is easy to make a First Communion Cross cake by removing the outer quadrants of a 9x13 for a small group or by using three 9x13 pans with the two cakes placed laterally on a tray and the one sliced in half for the Cross arms.

 Small white plastic rosaries can be added to the decorations, too!
 Consider using Crisco as the base in a butter cream frosting mix if you want that intense white color that is so appropriate for a First Communion cake.

 Catholic coloring pages to print - Great for teaching and greeting cards.

 Catholic Coloring Books - Great to wrap as gifts.

 We hope that you have enjoyed these ideas for First Communion gifts and that you can share them with others!

-You may want to have each of these Baltimore Catechism No. 1 Communion downloads for kids and adults.
+You may want to have each of these Baltimore Catechism No. 1 Communion audio, ebooklet, and worksheets for kids (and adults).
 Same text throughout.
-Choose what helps you most.

 Use these printables in your Roman Catholic catechism class, Faith formation, or Sunday school lesson. ~Mary Fifer

 If you use the Baltimore Catechism, you'll love SaintAnnesHelper.com!